mesonbuild/meson/docs/markdown/Running-Meson.md

     ninja install

+Note that Meson will only install build targets explicitly tagged as installable, as detailed in the [installing targets documentation](Installing.md).

 By default Meson installs to `/usr/local`.
 This can be changed by passing the command line argument `--prefix /your/prefix` to Meson during configure time.
 Meson also supports the `DESTDIR` variable used